ssasy/ssasy.github.io/_pages/about.md

 I have also spend two wonderful terms over the course of my PhD as a research intern with Microsoft Research Cambridge under the supervision of [Andrew Paverd](https://ajpaverd.org/) (Spring 2022) and [Olya Ohrimenko](https://oohrimenko.github.io/) (Winter 2019).

 I am interested in computer security and privacy problems broadly.
+Broadly, my research focuses on improving individuals' digital privacy by designing efficient solutions for privacy-preserving computations and communications.
 In particular, my research topics include, but are not limited to:

 <ul>
 <li> Privacy-preserving computations </li>